 To enable the market to function, a number of systems and interfaces are required.
 These are intended to balance the requirement for simplicity whilst providing the required level of functionality.
-To enable the market to function, a number of systems and interfaces are required.
-These are intended to balance the requirement for simplicity whilst providing the required level of functionality.
-These are highlighted in Figure 15 below.
+These are highlighted in Error!
+Reference source not found. below.